canalia2/Slot-Game2/README.md

-Slot machine using vectors with simulation results included in an Excel file.
+Slot machine using vectors to make the game a little more interesting than my other one.
+Simulation results are included in the Excel file.